 - Vice Chair

 - The Vice Chair will be elected annually for a two-year term, the first year as Vice Chair, the second year as Chair.
-If the Vice Chair is unable to fulfill his/her duties for the entire term, a member of the Executive Board will be named by the Board to take the post for the remainder of the term.
+If the Vice Chair is unable to fulfill his/her duties for the entire term, a member of the Executive Board will be named by the Board to take the post for the remainder of the unexpired term.
 The Vice Chair position will then be open to nominations and voting as usual during the following March meeting.
+The individual serving out such unexpired term shall be eligible to succeed themselves in that office in a subsequent year..
 The Vice Chair shall also serve on the statewide steering committee.
 If the Vice Chair is unable to serve on the statewide committee, he/she shall ask another member of the Executive Board to serve in his/her stead.

 - The term of office of members-at-large will be two years, with these individuals elected annually.

 - A member-at-large unable to continue serving on the Executive Board shall be replaced by the first runner-up in the election until the normal term has expired.

 - Members-at Large

 Elections will be held in March to elect the Vice Chair and members-at-large, with new officers taking office in April.
 In order to vote on elections or initiatives, members must either be present at the March UC AMP meeting to vote in person, or send a signed ballot to the UC AMP Chair by mail or email in advance of the meeting at which voting is to take place.
 A simple majority of those voting will be required for election.
 The full regular membership will be eligible to vote for the Vice Chair (Chair-Elect) and the Executive Board’s members-at-large.
 In the case of a tie, another vote must take place.

 - Ad Hoc Committees shall be formed at the discretion of the Executive Board from the membership at large.